19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/25 Coins/Lantern.md

 # Lantern

-A lit lantern illuminates out for 60 feet and lasts until it is snuffed out — see [Shadowcurse](../../../Game%20Procedures/Hazards/Shadowcurse.md).
+A lit lantern illuminates out for 1 [Zone](../../../Game%20Procedures/Core%20Procedures/Zone.md) and lasts until it is snuffed out — see [Shadowcurse](../../../Game%20Procedures/Hazards/Shadowcurse.md).

 The illuminated area is not in [Darkness](../../../Game%20Procedures/Hazards/Darkness.md).